-This booklet is intended to help you to make a considered choice of the courses you hope to pursue next year.
+This booklet is intended to help you to make a considered choice about the courses you hope to pursue next year.
 It offers a brief description of the various courses that are available and of the combinations that can be chosen.

-At Canford, we offer sixth form courses that lead for most subjects to an A level.
+At Canford, we offer sixth form courses at A level.
 All subjects are linear, which is to say that the only external exams taken will be at the end of the Upper Sixth year.

-We will ask most pupils to continue with four subjects until the Lower Sixth exams at the end of the year, even though one will (generally) be dropped going into the Upper Sixth.
+We will ask most pupils to continue with four subjects for as long as possible in the Lower Sixth and certainly until mid-November.
+Many pupils continue with four subjects until the Lower Sixth exams and some continue with all four throughout the U6 too.
 It is important to resist cries of 'why am I doing this subject when I will drop it without being given the chance to take an external exam?'
-Every year we make changes on the A level choices of well over a third of the Upper Sixth year, following their Lower Sixth exam results.
-Without the opportunity of choosing the best three from four subjects, there is a strong risk that pupils will do less well in A level as a consequence.
-Very often, it is the same pupils who have sworn blindly that they are dropping Chemistry, or English, or whatever it might be, who opt for that subject in preference to another once they know the results of their end of year exams.
+Without the opportunity to choose the best three from four subjects there is a strong risk that pupils will consequently do less well overall in their A levels.
+Very often, it is the same pupils who have sworn blindly that they are dropping Chemistry, or English, or whatever it might be, who opt for that subject in preference to another, especially once they know the results of their end of year exams.
+A poll of Upper Sixth pupils revealed that around 40% changed their mind about which subject they would drop from their initial position.